-Recoverable Resource Estimation
+Recoverable Resource Estimation | Training course

 Who should attend

-- Reminders on non-linear geostatistics
+- Reminders of linear geostatistics

 - Gaussian Anamorphosis

 - Support Correction: its importance for global recoverable resource estimation

 - Local or global recoverable resource estimation: Univariate and multivariate Uniform Conditioning and Localized Uniform Conditioning

 - Uncertainty analysis and quantification using Conditional Simulations (Turning Bands method)

 Prior knowledge of linear geostatistics is recommended.

 The course Mineral Resource Estimation covering the fundamental concepts of geostatistics for resource estimation offers an ideal basis for this advanced course.